KTH-Physics-of-Medical-Imaging/deep_spectral_ring/README.md

 ```

 ## Usage
-THe two main scripts are train and evaluate.
+The two main scripts are train and evaluate.

 ## Contact (add additional)
 Dennis Hein <br />